Pathoschild/smapi-mod-dump/source/Ranged Tools/README.md

 ## Possible Mod Conflicts

-This mod affects a handful of functons, particularly the function that returns what tile a tool acts upon (for the sake of tool range), as well as one of the range-checking functions (for the sake of seed/object placement range).
+This mod affects a handful of functons, particularly the function that returns what tile a tool acts upon (for the sake of tool range), as well as two range-checking functions (for the sake of seed/object placement range).
 It also overrides drawing of the Tool Hit Location indicator in the player's draw function to follow the user setting.
 I aimed to make these as unobtrusive as I could.

 It's possible that similar tool functionality mods operating in the same area may not work, or cause this mod to not work.
-Through both general and specific fixes, I've resolved conflicts with mods like Expanded Storage, Pipe Irrigation, and Hoe and Water Direction; other conflicts may or may not be resolvable on a case-by-case basis.
+Through both general and specific fixes, I've resolved conflicts with mods like Expanded Storage, Pipe Irrigation, Hoe and Water Direction, and Placement Plus; other conflicts may or may not be resolvable on a case-by-case basis.

 ## Download